Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Revision includes evaluating where sentences best fit to improve coherence and logical structure. - In math, what does solving a system of equations involve?
+Rationale: Revision includes evaluating where sentences best fit to improve coherence and logical structure.

 A. Guessing